 Paul Arditti is a UK-based sound designer specialising in plays and musicals.
 He works around the world, but especially in the UK and the US.
 He is a founder member of the Association of Sound Designers, and an associate at the National Theatre, London.

-Paul is the winner of two Olivier Awards, for Billy Elliot The Musical, and Saint Joan, a Tony Award for Billy Elliot The Musical and three Drama Desk Awards, for Billy Elliot The Musical, The Pillowman, and Four Baboons Adoring The Sun.
+Paul is the proud holder of two Olivier Awards, for Billy Elliot The Musical, and Saint Joan, a Tony Award for Billy Elliot The Musical and four Drama Desk Awards, for The Inheritance, Billy Elliot The Musical, The Pillowman, and Four Baboons Adoring The Sun.

-Paul was nominated for Tony Awards for Mary Stuart and One Man Two Guvnors, and nominated for Olivier Awards for Amadeus (2017), The Pillowman and Festen.
-This year, Paul was again nominated for the Olivier Award for Best Sound Design, with his co-designer Chris Reid, for The Inheritance.
+Paul was also nominated for Tony Awards for Mary Stuart and One Man Two Guvnors, and nominated for Olivier Awards for Amadeus (2017), The Pillowman and Festen.

-Paul has a Technical Theatre Award for Outstanding Achievement In Sound 2013; a BroadwayWorld.com Fans’ Choice Award 2009 for Billy Elliot The Musical; a Helpmann Award (Australia) nomination 2008 for Billy Elliot The Musical, an Irish Times Theatre Award nomination 2004 for Crestfall; a Lucille Lortel Award nomination 2004 for Far Away, and a Drama Desk Award nomination 2003 for The Chairs.
+Paul was honoured with a Technical Theatre Award for Outstanding Achievement In Sound 2013, a BroadwayWorld.com Fans’ Choice Award 2009 for Billy Elliot The Musical, a Helpmann Award (Australia) nomination 2008 for Billy Elliot The Musical, an Irish Times Theatre Award nomination 2004 for Crestfall, a Lucille Lortel Award nomination 2004 for Far Away, and a Drama Desk Award nomination 2003 for The Chairs.

 Paul supports www.freelancersmaketheatrework.com

 - a collective voice to advocate for the UK freelance workforce.

 Paul is a member of the Association Of Sound Designers www.associationofsounddesigners.co.uk